tatdattran/tatdattran/README.md

 ## 🚀 Featured Projects

-See my recent portfolio for more details: https://github.com/tatdattran/ml-engineer-portfolio
+See my projects for more details: https://github.com/tatdattran?tab=repositories

 ---